3DCdsc/Intro_to_Firebase_Workshop/README.md

 0 - _Setup_

 - Self paced
-- Ideally complete before Lesson 1
+- Ideally should be completed before Lesson 1

 1 - _Firestore and Hosting_